 Abstract

-It has long been studied to use bacterial biosensors for the monitoring of the harmful substances which activate a specific transcription factor followed by the expression of downstream reporter proteins.
-However, inherently weak signal of the biosensors consisting of heterologous genes and promoters are one of the main limitations that cannot applicable to environment monitoring.
-Here, we propose a new approach of biosensor mixture to enhance the performance of biosensor cells by modularly separating strains into detector and reporter, and decoupling the growth and reaction phase of the biosensors cells.
-The modularly optimized biosensor mixture showed maximum 10 fold increases of the fluorescence signal in comparison with the homologous whole-cell biosensor.
-Despite the direct use of these biosensors is limited due to the GMO issues, progressive improvement of synthetic biology based biosensor performance along with low cost measuring device could be highly useful for the general public in monitoring hazardous compounds such as agricultural chemicals and even explosives such as TNT in a large area of land.
+Microbial biosensors have been investigated for the monitoring of the harmful substances.
+Here, we propose a new approach of whole-cell biosensor by co-culturing two different strains, called blended microbial biosensor.
+The proposed technique enhances the performance of biosensors by modularly separating the engineered microbes into detector and reporter, and decoupling the growth and reaction phase of the biosensor cells.
+The optimized blended microbial biosensor showed maximum 10 fold increases of the fluorescence signal in comparison with the conventional whole-cell biosensor. +++

 Introduction